nhurel/dim/README.md

 - Image deletion (both locally and on your private registry)
 - Show image details

+Moreover, it brings to your private registries :
+- Authentication and access controls
+- Hooks on push / delete event

 DIM works in two ways that are complementary :
 - server mode :  provides search feature for both the `docker` command line and `dim` client mode.
 Server mode also allows you to secure access to your private registry and provides an advanced hook configurations
 - client mode : to manage images locally and on your private registry and to run advanced searches (only with dim server enabled)

+**Finally, dim server mode is totally compatible with docker command line so you can `docker login`, `docker pull`, `docker push`, and even `docker search` against your private registry**

 # Installation